 Overall, the safety of kava depends primarily on the overall quality of the product and how the kava is processed.
 Many consumers equate standardized dosages, gel caps, and alcohol extracts with higher quality products.
 With kava, however, this might not be the case.
 As it turns out, mixing kava root powder into a beverage may actually be the safest way to consume the plant.

 Some kava compounds may produce liver toxicity, especially when consumed in high doses.
 In the worst-case scenario, liver damage can be fatal.
-For this reason, it is important to consume water-based kava preparations, as well as avoid kava products that are made from any above-ground portion of the plant.
+For this reason, it is important to consume water-based kava preparations and avoid kava products made from any above-ground portion of the plant.
 It’s also wise to avoid kava if you already have liver disease, as well as avoid the long-term use of kava if you’re already taking medications that may affect the liver.

-Apart from potential liver toxicity, scaly skin is one of the most common side effects of kava.
-The condition is properly known as kava dermopathy, and it can leave your skin feeling dry, flaky, and itchy.
+Apart from potential liver toxicity, scaly skin is one of kava’s most common side effects.
+The condition is known as kava dermopathy, which can leave your skin feeling dry, flaky, and itchy.
 Kava dermopathy most often occurs when consumers use high doses of kava for extended periods of time.
 Unlike liver toxicity, kava dermopathy is a known side effect of regular kava use even in a traditional setting.

 Drinking too much kava in the long-term can also cause red-eye, not unlike another famous psychoactive plant: cannabis.
 Only, with kava, these symptoms may last longer than just a few hours.
 Instead, bloodshot eyes are a sign of kava overdose or toxicity.

 Overdosing on kava can cause a range of side effects.
 Apart from liver toxicity, some of the acute side effects may include headache, nausea, jaundice, and fatigue.